Welcome to Our Blog on the Camino Portuguese

 At the tip of the hill we emerged in a nice looking town with an interesting mixture of old and new.
 As we walked down the busy, white tiled sidewalks we passed Sue and Peter sitting at a cafe.
 We continued on to the Hostel Santarem, and were allowed to check in, even though was still early.

 Shortly after settling into our room the heavens opened up and it began to pour!
 Good timing once again!
-We headed out to the Supermarket for some granola bars and cookies for the upcoming days, which was in a very modern looking mall.
-After that we found a small cafe and had two very nice sandes com quiejo (sandwiches with cheese), and then headed over to the laundromat to wash and dry our clothes, which have been wet for a couple of days by now.
+We headed out to the Supermarket for some granola bars and cookies for the upcoming days, which was in a very modern-looking mall.
+After that, we found a small cafe and had two very nice sandes con quiejo (sandwiches with cheese), and then headed over to the laundromat to wash and dry our clothes, which had been wet for a couple of days by now.
 As we waited for the laundry to finish the sun came out again.

 After chores were done we walked through the cobblestone streets to the Portas do Sol, which is a very well maintained park, surrounded by an old wall, with a view over the Tejo River valley.
 We walked the walls, enjoying the view, and wandered over to take a look at the Roman ruins, which turned out to be a partially excavated settlement covered by a roof.